shrektan/ymd/cran-comments.md

-## R CMD check results
+# R CMD check results

-0 errors | 0 warnings | 2 note
+0 errors | 0 warnings | 1 note

 * This is a new release.

-### Note 1
+## Note 1

 * checking CRAN incoming feasibility ...
 NOTE
-  Maintainer: ‘Xianying Tan <shrektan@126.com>’
+Maintainer: 'Xianying Tan <shrektan@126.com>'

 New submission

 Package was archived on CRAN

 CRAN repository db overrides:
-    X-CRAN-Comment: Archived on 2023-08-19 for policy violation.
+  X-CRAN-Comment: Archived on 2024-07-31 as check problems were not

-    Downloading on installation from github.

-The package was archived on CRAN because it downloads rust dependencies during installing and use multiple CPUs when building rust binaries.
-I've fixed the two issues.

-### Note 2

-* checking installed package size ...
-NOTE installed size is  7.5Mb sub-directories of 1Mb or more: libs   7.5Mb

-The reason that the package size is large is it includes the Rust dependencies.
+    corrected despite reminders.

+The package was archived on CRAN due to the underlying Rust code calling non-API entry points in R. This issue has now been resolved.
+We apologize for not addressing this before the July 31, 2024 deadline.